Haidra-Org/AI-Horde/index.md

 ## Usage

 1. [Register an account](/register) which will generate for you an API key.
 Store that key somewhere.
+(Currently only discord is working)
 1. Download KoboldAI following the instruction it its repository.
     * If on windows, use the update-koboldai.bat to switch to the UNITED branch
     * If on linux, switch your origin to https://github.com/henk717/koboldai and switch to the united branch